Waysoning/SimpleBlog/README.md

 - cannot post from one port to another
 - npm install cors in both posts and comments
 - npm start

+## Comment Creation
+- very the same, just focus more on typo.